rolandtoth/AdminOnSteroids/README.md

-###LoadCollapsedModuleInfos
+###ModuleTweaks

+*Module-related tweaks*

+- **Compact module list**: remove table headers (except the first) and category titles from the module list page.
+Items are still sortable by clicking on the table header.
-*Load module info fields collapsed*

-When entering a module page in the admin the info field may occupy much of the screen.
+- **Load module info fields collapsed**: when entering a module page in the admin the info field may occupy much of the screen.
 Checking this tweak will load them collapsed so more of their configuration fields will be visible.